 Either of these will cause major issues in your business and in your bookkeeping.
 Not only will it result in wasted time from having to separate everything out down the line, but the tax liabilities for you and your business are inherently different.

 One of the primary reasons to incorporate is to separate your personal liability from that of your business.
-If a judge finds that you have commingled your personal and business finances you could lose liability protection, a phenomenon referred to as piercing the corporate veil.
+If a judge finds that you have commingled your personal and business finances you could lose liability protection, a situation referred to as piercing the corporate veil.
 Keeping all your finances separate protects your personal assets from plaintiffs.

 Besides a business checking account, you should open a business savings account to set aside funds to cover major expenses that come up – with or without warning.
 Often, business accounts operate under slightly different rules from personal ones, for example with different fees and different requirements for minimum balances and transaction totals, so make sure to confirm the terms of your account to avoid the possibility of unexpected charges.